We love to get around

 What is the We Love Cities campaign?
 Answer

-We Love Cities is a social media campaign that allows people across the world to express support for sustainable urban development by voting on selected Earth Hour City Challeng cities and posting improvement suggestions for these cities.
-It is the main public facing element of the Earth Hour City Challenge initiative and aims to:
+We Love Cities is a social media campaign that allows people across the world to express support for sustainable urban development by voting on their favorite finalist from WWFs One Planet City Challenge and posting improvement suggestions for these cities.
+The One Planet City Challenge is the world’s largest and longest running city challenge.
+You can read more about it here.
+With the We love cities campaign we aim to:

-Does the number of votes a city receives in the We Love Cities campaign have an influence the selection of the national and global Earth Hour Capital?
+Does the number of votes a city receives in the We Love Cities campaign have an influence on the selection of the national and global winners of the One Planet City Challenge?
 Answer

-No. The We Love Cities campaign has no influence on the jury selection of Earth Hour Capitals.
-The jury process is completely based on the data reported by the cities on cCR, the internationally recognized reporting platform for EHCC.
+No. The We Love Cities campaign has no influence on the jury selection of winners in the One Planet City Challenge.
+The jury process is completely based on the data reported by the cities on the platform carbonn® Climate Registry, the internationally recognized reporting platform for the One Planet City Challenge.

 Why are there no cities from my country involved?
 Answer

-If your country is included but your city is not in the We Love Cities campaign this means your city did not participate in the City Challenge or that it participated but didn’t make it past the pre-selection process.
-Whatever the case, encourage your mayor to inspire the world by developing and reporting really ambitious climate action plans next year.
+If your country is included in the One Planet City Challenge but your city is not profiled here, either your city chose not to participate in the Challenge or it participated but didn’t make it past the expert jury’s pre-selection process.
+In either case please encourage your mayor or public officials to inspire the world by developing and reporting really ambitious climate action plans next year.

 Some of these cities do not look very sustainable at all, why are they included?
 Answer

 The inclusion of cities in the campaign does not mean that they are certified as sustainable.
-WWF believes that there is no city in the world can currently be called a 100% sustainable city, and all our cities and communities still have a long way to go before they can claim that all their residents live high quality lives while equitably sharing our planet’s biological capacity to sustain us.
-But there are cities that are taking strong sustainability actions that, if they continue, can play a significant role in driving the transition towards a renewable energy based and sustainable future.
+WWF believes that no city in the world can currently be called a 100% sustainable city, and all our cities and communities still have a long way to go before they can claim that all their residents live high quality lives while equitably sharing our planet’s biological capacity to sustain them.
+But there are cities that are taking strong sustainability actions that, if they continue, can play a significant role in driving the transition towards a renewable energy-based and sustainable future.

-These actions need to be highlighted and celebrated so that they can inspire other cities with similar challenges to replicate them.
-The City Challenge has recruited cities from across the globe and they all have their own particular local circumstances and varying capabilities to act on climate change and sustainability issues.
-Thus, the pre-selection process has taken these aspects into consideration and has put forward cities that have begun developing ambitious actions and strategies but that may at the same time be lacking strong actions in other aspects of sustainability.
+These actions need to be highlighted and celebrated so they can inspire other cities with similar challenges to replicate them.
+The One Planet City Challenge has recruited cities from across the globe, all of whom have their own particular local circumstances and varying capabilities to act on climate change and sustainability issues.
+Thus, the pre-selection process has taken these local aspects into consideration and has put forward cities that have begun developing ambitious actions and strategies.

-My vote will not make any difference to improving sustainability in a city.
+Will my vote really make a difference to improving sustainability in a city?
 Answer

 Your vote and all suggestions received for improving cities will be passed directly to the city representatives.
 In previous campaigns city representatives were highly appreciative of the feedback they received from the public and noted that they would act to be responsive to their citizens.

-Your vote will also be a signal to the cities that they are receiving positive acknowledgement for taking action on climate change and sustainability and would encourage and challenge them to do more to improve the lifestyles of their most important stakeholder – you!
+Your vote will also be a signal to the cities that they are receiving positive acknowledgement for taking action on climate change and sustainability and this in turn encourages and challenges them to do even more to improve the lifestyles of their most important stakeholder – you!

 Why are the themes picked so important?
 Answer

-As meeting places and hotspots of creativity, finance, social and technical innovation, cities can drive progress in many areas.
-Given the considerable social co-benefits and big climate wins demonstrated from city action within the areas of transport, energy, housing, waste and food we wanted to drive particular attention to those areas.
-For example, cities can achieve huge emission reduction while increasing quality of life through strategies such as car-free and car-restricted areas, electrification, expanding public transport, promoting cycling, making the city more compact and pedestrian-friendly, and developing only where sustainable transport is available.
-Climate smart food procurement and promotion of more veggie based diets addresses food’s climate impact as well as health issues.
+For example, cities can achieve huge emission reductions and increase quality of life through strategies such as car-free and car-restricted areas, electrification, expanding public transport, promoting cycling, making the city more compact and pedestrian-friendly, and developing areas where sustainable transport is available.
+Climate-smart food procurement and promotion of more veggie-based diets addresses food’s climate impact as well as health issues.

-Through closed-loop solutions and cradle-to-cradle approaches where waste is minimized and tapped for material and energy, smarter urban waste management can improve the economy, the environment and people’s quality of life simultaneously.
-By refurbishing buildings and supporting local renewable energy production cities can free themselves from fossil fuel dependency and protect their economy against future energy costs.
+Closed-loop solutions and cradle-to-cradle approaches minimizes waste and taps it for material and energy.
+Smarter urban waste management can improve the economy, the environment and people’s quality of life simultaneously.
+Cities can refurbish buildings and support local renewable energy.
+They thereby free themselves from fossil fuel dependency and protect their economy against future energy costs.